A City with lower carbon emissions

 - Upgrading Council buildings to increase energy efficiency and use of renewable energy, including changing from gas to electricity where feasible.

-- Transitioning our fleet to zero emissions vehicles, including purchasing our first electric truck.
+- Transitioning our fleet to zero emissions vehicles, purchasing 26 electric vehicles for our fleet.

 - Continuing to plan for an extended bike network.
-This includes the recently completed Garden City Bike Corridor with safer crossings and a separated bike path along Beacon Road and Swallow Street.
+This includes the Garden City Bike Corridor with safer crossings and a separated bike path along Beacon Road and Swallow Street.

 Working with our community and partners